5 confirmed COVID-19 cases today. | SMN NEWS

-PHILIPSBURG:— As of July 10th, there were five (5) persons who tested positive for COVID-19.
-There were no recoveries today.
-The total active cases are now at twenty-two (22).
-The total number of confirmed cases is two thousand six hundred thirty-eight (2638).
+PHILIPSBURG:— As of July 17th, there were five (5) persons who tested positive for COVID-19; however, six (6) persons have recovered; bringing the total active cases to twenty-nine (29).
+The total number of confirmed cases is now two thousand six hundred sixty-four (2664).

-The Collective Prevention Services (CPS) are monitoring eighteen (18) people in home isolation.
+The Collective Prevention Services (CPS) are monitoring twenty-five (25) people in home isolation.
 Four (4) patients are hospitalized at the St. Maarten Medical Center.
 The total number of deaths due to COVID-19 remains at thirty-four (34).

-The number of people recovered since the first case surfaced on St. Maarten remains at two thousand five hundred eighty-two (2582).
-Twenty-seven ...
+The number of people recovered since the first case surfaced on St. Maarten has increased to two thousand six hundred one ...

 View comments